 In general, as the "plaintiff" you have to file your case in the county and Justice Center where the "defendant" lives or the business is located.
 This makes it fair for the defendant.
 It is usually easier for someone to defend themselves if the case is close to where they live.

-When you file your case, you have to say on your Plaintiff’s Claim and Order to Defendant (SC - 100) that you are filing in the correct venue.
+When you file your case, you have to say on your Plaintiff’s Claim and Order to go to Small Claims Court that you are filing in the correct venue.
 If the case was not filed in the right court– it is not the right "venue."
 The judge may dismiss the case without prejudice unless all defendants are present at the trial and agree to have the hearing there.

 If you can file your claim in more than one place, choose the place that is best for your witnesses.

 You may also find the appropriate forms and get help filling out the forms you need using the tutorial form programs and eFilng options on the Self-Help Centers’ “Create Court Forms” page.